New Muslims face various challenges after converting or reverting to Islam.

 The other important social relationship to cultivate is family ties.
 Changing religion has the potential to severely damage family bonds, but Islam teaches us instead to strengthen and foster those ties, and forbids us from cutting them.

-So for those who do face difficulty from our families after converting or reverting to Islam, we must not give up, and must persistently treat our families with love and respect, regardless of how they treat us.
+So for those who do face difficulty from our families after converting, we must not give up.
+We must persistently treat our families with love and respect, regardless of how they treat us.

 Damaging these relationships early on can be detrimental, in the long run, to a new Muslim.